• Home

 Alex Cui, Tian’s cofounder and chief technology officer, said that GPTZero’s hallucination checker tool ingests a paper and then searches across the open web and academic databases to verify each citation—its authors, title, publication venue, and link.
 If a reference can’t be found, or if it only partially matches a real paper, the system flags it.
 That’s how it catches cases where an AI model starts from a real paper but adds authors who don’t exist, alters the title, or invents a publication.

-“Sometimes, even when there is a match, you’ll find that like they added like five authors who don’t exist to a real paper, so these are mistakes that no human would reasonably make,” he explained.
+“Sometimes, even when there is a match, you’ll find that they added like five authors who don’t exist to a real paper, so these are mistakes that no human would reasonably make,” he explained.
 For the NeurIPS investigation, after the automated scan, a member of GPTZero’s machine-learning team manually verified every flagged citation, ensuring the findings aren’t themselves false positives.

-Sheer volume of papers makes deep scrutiny difficult
+The sheer volume of papers makes deep scrutiny difficult

 A big part of the challenge is sheer scale.
 In 2025, the main NeurIPS research track received 21,575 valid submissions—up from 15,671 in 2024 and 12,343 in 2023.
 Even with thousands of volunteer reviewers, that volume makes deep scrutiny of every paper and its references increasingly difficult.